DataDog/hiring-engineers/answers.md

-Your answers to the questions go here.

 # Level 1

-#####Sign up for Datadog (use "Datadog Recruiting Candidate" in the "Company" field), get the Agent reporting metrics from your local machine.
+##### Sign up for Datadog (use "Datadog Recruiting Candidate" in the "Company" field), get the Agent reporting metrics from your local machine.

 ##### Bonus Question: In your own words, what is the Agent?
 >The Agent is software that runs on hosts and is used to bring metrics and events to the Datadog application.